matiasvlevi/mde-crypt/README.md

 Encrypt data with matrix dot product.

-This is a prototype planned to be implemented as parrallelised into a cuno module
+This is a prototype planned to be implemented as a parallelised cuno module

 # Install